Hoffman constant of the argmin mapping in linear optimization: Notation, preliminaries and first results

-The rest of this section is devoted to provide some background on the calmness and Lipschitz upper semicontinuity moduli for multifunction $ \mathcal{F}^{op}.$ Specifically, Theorems \ref{theo: clm feasible} and \ref {theo: Lip extreme points} provide point-based formulae (only depending on the nominal parameter and point) for these two constants.
-Although $\gph \mathcal{F}^{op}$ is not convex, $\mathcal{F}^{op}$ still satisfies a certain local directional convexity property, which turns out to be crucial for obtaining Theorem \ref{theo: Lip extreme points} (see \cite[Theorem 5] {CCP21Lip}).
+For completeness, the rest of this section is devoted to provide some background on the calmness and Lipschitz upper semicontinuity moduli for multifunction $\mathcal{F}^{op}.$ Specifically, Theorems \ref{theo: clm feasible} and \ref{theo: Lip extreme points} provide point-based formulae (only depending on the nominal parameter and point, and not elements in a neighborhood) for these two constants.
+Although $\gph\mathcal{F}^{op}$ is not convex, $\mathcal{F}^{op}$ still satisfies a certain local directional convexity property, which turns out to be crucial for obtaining Theorem \ref {theo: Lip extreme points} (see \cite[Theorem 5]{CCP21Lip}).